Apple Jam: "I Remember Jeep"

 The title for "I Remember Jeep" originated from the name of Clapton's dog, a Weimaraner named Jeep who had recently gone missing.
 The line-up on the eight-minute track was Clapton and Harrison on electric guitars, Billy Preston on piano, Voormann on bass and Ginger Baker, Clapton's former bandmate in Cream and Blind Faith, on drums.
-Harrison also added effects on Moog synthesizer.
+Harrison also added effects on Moog synthesizer (taken directly from "No Time or Space" from his electronic album Electronic Sound).
 Inglis comments on the jam's similarity to Cream's songs, describing it as a "musically sophisticated fusion of jazz/blues tempos within a contemporary rock format".
 The main session took place at Olympic Sound Studios on 29 March 1969, shortly before Harrison started production on Preston's first Apple Records album, That's the Way God Planned It.
 On 12 May that year – at which point the track was titled "Jam Peace" – Harrison, Lennon and Ono overdubbed handclaps at EMI Studios, and Harrison added the Moog part live as the final mix was being done.
 (Note: The artist credit listed on the May 1969 EMI tape box and acetate was Plastic Ono Band.
 Until Harrison changed this credit along with the title of the jam in 1970, the track preceded the first official use of Lennon and Ono's Plastic Ono Band moniker – for their "Give Peace a Chance" single – by several weeks.)